JeffreyND-zz/JeffreyND.github.io/readme.md

-#P2.16
+# P2.16

 ## 2D Game : Fingerless Raider
-In this project, we are going to design a simple 2D platform game where the player uses their voice to guide and control their character.
+For our project, we aimed to design a simple 2D platformer game in which the in-game character is controlled by the user's voice.
+The goal is to have the user issue commands, and the in-game character to abide them.

-## Future Plan
+## Demo Link
-### Developer environment: Unity
-Unity is a cross-platform game engine developed by Unity Technologies
+Here is a link to our demo: ...

 ### Duty
-- Jeffrey Ndimele: UI layout, character movement(Voice control)
+- Jeffrey Ndimele: UI layout, character movement (Voice control)
 - Jiayu Yan: Trap feature, character interaction, character design
 - Jonathan Andrew Turner: Chest reward, character interaction, music/art
 - Jose Luis Garcia: Enemey fight, 2d platformer level design